 Becoming a Reoccurring Character

-While I was there shooting I was goofing around.
+While I was there shooting, I was goofing around.
 I can bounce things on my nose.
-I was sort of wiping the bar down like I lived there, like I was already working there.
-I think it was Terence Winter who came up to me afterwards and said, “You did a great job” and I said, “ Thank you very much” and that was it.
-I left and they called me for the next episode and then another and they would call me up like the Mob and say you’re in the next episode.
+I was sort of wiping the bar down like I lived there like I was already working there.
+I think it was Terence Winter who came up to me afterward and said, “You did a great job,” and I said, “ Thank you very much” and that was it.
+I left, and they called me for the next episode and then another, and they would call me up like the Mob and say you’re in the next episode.
 I didn’t have a contract like other people had contracts.
 It ended up being 13 episodes over the course of six seasons and I averaged like two episodes to a season.
 Here’s the thing with show business.
-If you’re easy to work with and you know what you’re doing and you’re not a pain in the ass, they will hire you again.
+If you’re easy to work with and you know what you’re doing, and you’re not a pain in the ass, they will hire you again.

-I can tell you a long-winded story but it would take all night but Gandolfini came up and hugged me and got ink all over him from my tattoos.
-It was funny, we hit it off right away.
-He said to me, “You did a good job man, you did a good job” and they thought I was going to be gone.
-When I came back for the next episode, Paulie Walnuts, Tony Sirico, he sees me and you know he’s a real actor.
-I’m not saying I’m not a real actor but I’m a comedian really and the acting stuff is on the side.
+I can tell you a long-winded story, but it would take all night, but Gandolfini came up and hugged me and got ink all over him from my tattoos.
+It was funny; we hit it off right away.
+He said to me, “You did a good job, man, you did a good job,” and they thought I was going to be gone.
+When I came back for the next episode, Paulie Walnuts, Tony Sirico, he sees me, and you know he’s a real actor.
+I’m not saying I’m not a real actor, but I’m a comedian really and the acting stuff is on the side.
 Some of these guys really didn’t like when they heard I was a stand-up.
 Like how does a stand-up comedian get on a show like this?
 I was introduced to Tony Sirico right at the beginning and I shake his hand, he says, “How you doing?” and that was it.
-Now he sees me like, it’s got to be a month later, maybe like six weeks later because it’s like a month to shoot the whole episode.
-He sees me and says, “You must have done something right”.
+Now he sees me like, and it’s got to be a month later, maybe like six weeks later because it’s like a month to shoot the whole episode.
+He sees me and says, “You must have done something right.”
 We became friends over the next four years.
 Not friends but you know he came to see me once in Brooklyn.
-I was in this terrible show called The Sopranos Last Supper where I was playing Georgie and they were beating me up and he came to the show.
+I was in this terrible show called The Sopranos Last Supper where I was playing Georgie, and they were beating me up, and he came to the show.
 I was blown away.
 I was actually talking to him on the phone every once in a while.
 Same thing with Big Pussy, Vincent Pastore.
 I’m friends with him and John Fiore who played Gigi, who died on the toilet.
 He lives in Medford right down the street from me.
 We hang out.
 We make appearances as Gigi and Georgie.

 On Set Memories

 I didn’t hang out with any of those guys.
 I came in to do the read through and I would drive back to Boston.
-There was nothing else to do but read through the scripts but everybody was there though which was kind of cool.
-It was a big square set up and there was literally 150 people sitting around in a big square and everybody would introduce themselves and say “My name is Frank, I play Georgie”.
-“My name is Jim, I play Tony Soprano”.
+There was nothing else to do but read through the scripts, but everybody was there though which was kind of cool.
+It was a big square set up, and there was literally 150 people sitting around in a big square and everybody would introduce themselves and say, “My name is Frank, I play Georgie.”
+“My name is Jim, and I play Tony Soprano.”
 One by one everybody would say who they were and then we read through it.

-Other than the read throughs, it was shooting and then we eat.
+Other than the read-throughs, it was shooting and then we eat.
 I actually ate with David Chase and James Gandolfini once.
 One time they actually came over to me and sat down.
-I was all by myself and they came over and said we heard you do stand-up, we want to come see you.
-I said, “I’m in the Village at a place called the Boston Comedy Club”.
-I told them that it’s kind of an earthy, granola kinda place and Gandolfini says, “What, I’ve got to wear a fucking beret?”
-He actually did ask me one night to go out and party with him but I couldn’t because I was driving back to Boston with John Fiore.
+I was all by myself, and they came over and said we heard you do stand-up, we want to come to see you.
+I said, “I’m in the Village at a place called the Boston Comedy Club.”
+I told them that it’s kind of an earthy, granola kinda place, and Gandolfini says, “What, I’ve got to wear a fucking beret?”
+He did ask me one night to go out and party with him but I couldn’t because I was driving back to Boston with John Fiore.
 We had to get back home.